wOOL/wool.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Yongxin Yang is a Lecturer in Financial Technology at Queen Mary University of London, and he is also a (part-time) Professor in Finance at Southwestern University of Finance and Economics (Chengdu, China).
+Yongxin Yang is a Lecturer in Financial Technology at Queen Mary University of London.
 Previously, he was a Lecturer in Machine Learning at University of Surrey.

 He received his PhD from QMUL in 2017, supervised by [Professor Timothy Hospedales](https://homepages.inf.ed.ac.uk/thospeda/ "The Best PhD Supervisor!").